-Reginald K. Ellis received a Bachelor of Science degree in African American Studies and a Masters degree in United States History Since 1865, both from Florida A & M University in Tallahassee, Florida.
-He also earned the Doctorate of Philosophy degree in history from the University of Memphis.
-His dissertation is an analytical biography of James Edward Shepard, the founding President of North Carolina Central University, located in Durham, North Carolina.
-Dr. Ellis specializes in the history of Historically Black Colleges and Universities (HBCUs) and African American Leaders during the Jim Crow era.
-His major area of concentration is African American History with three minor areas of concentration - United States History Since 1877, Contemporary African History, and Oral History.
-In the Fall of 2011, Dr. Ellis was hired as Assistant Professor of History at Florida A & M University where he teaches the following courses: Black Americans in the 20th Century; Introduction to African American History; The African American Experience; The History of Florida and Selected Topics in the Twentieth Century.
-He has one publication to his credit, with a host of conference presentations, all pertaining to HBCU presidents in the early twentieth century.
+Reginald K. Ellis received a BS degree in African American studies and a master’s degree in US history since 1865, both from Florida A & M University in Tallahassee, Florida.
+He also earned the PhD in history from the University of Memphis.
+His dissertation is an analytical biography of James Edward Shepard, the founding president of North Carolina Central University, located in Durham, North Carolina.
+Dr. Ellis specializes in the history of historically black colleges and universities (HBCUs) and African American leaders during the Jim Crow era.
+His major area of concentration is African American history with three minor areas of concentration: US history since 1877, contemporary African history, and oral history.
+In the fall of 2011, Dr. Ellis was hired as assistant professor of history at Florida A & M University, where he teaches the following courses: Black Americans in the 20th Century; Introduction to African American History; The African American Experience; The History of Florida; and Selected Topics in the 20th Century.
+He has one publication to his credit, with a host of conference presentations, all pertaining to HBCU presidents in the early 20th century.